Blonde Crazy: Plot

 Bert Harris works for a hotel as a bellboy.
 One day, he meets Anne Roberts, who signs up as a chambermaid.
 He takes a fancy to her and lets her in on his racket, conning people out of money.
 They arrange for married hotel guest A. Rupert Johnson Jr. to be caught in a compromising position with Anne and get $5000 to keep a (fake) policeman from taking him to jail.
 From there, they leave town and embark on ever grander crooked schemes.

+Having moved to a larger city, the pair fall in with Dapper Dan and Helen, fellow con artists.
+Dan gets Bert to front him money for a counterfeit money purchase, but Dan and Helen abscond with his money and leave a note taunting Bert.
+To recoup the funds so he doesn't have to tell Anne, he scams a jewelry store out of a diamond necklace.
+When Anne finds out what happened, she finds Dapper Dan and pretends to join him in a horse racing scam, but instead scams Dan out of his money.

 Anne falls in love with Bert, but he does not realize it until it is too late.
 By the time he proposes to her, she has transferred her affections to the respectable Joe Reynolds and marries him.
 Bert travels around Europe for a year.
 When he returns to the United States, he is no longer interested in crime.

 However, Anne tracks him down and asks him for $30,000.
 It turns out that Joe has embezzled that amount from his employer.
 Bert does not have that much, but he comes up with a plan.
 He gets Joe to give the keys to the office and the combination of the company safe.
 He will break into the safe and steal what is left.
 Everyone will assume that he also took the $30,000 in negotiable bonds.
 However, Joe double crosses him; he has the police waiting.
 Bert manages to speed away in his car, but is shot and captured.
 When Anne comes to see him in his cell, she informs him that she found out what Joe did.
+At which point, Bert says, "That dirty, double-crossin' rat!".
 Bert persuades her not to reveal everything to the police, telling her it would not help him anyway.
 She vows to be waiting for him after he serves his sentence, cheering him up.